510 E State St

 People who wear dentures usually take them out at night to clean them and give their gums a rest.

-Partial dentures
+Removable dentures

 If you’re missing several or most of your teeth in one or both jaws, partial dentures may be an option.
 Partial dentures are similar to full denture, as they also rely on your gums and underlying bone for support.
 Partial dentures also have special clasps that hook around your remaining natural teeth, providing additional stability.